cbcrg/nf-phdcourse21/README.md

 ./nextflow run nextflow-io/rnaseq-nf -r dev
 ```

-Revision are defined by using Git tags or branches defined in the project repository.
+Revisions are defined by using Git tags or branches defined in the project repository.

 This allows a precise control of the changes in your project files and dependencies over time.